Kauzok/AmpV2/README.md

 ## VFX To Do
 - Finish footsteps
-- Add helmet/chest glow
+- Consider modifying helmet/chest glow
-- VFX/SFX for lobby animation

 ## Misc.
 To Do
 - Cleanup code base, finish comments